Monaco Qualifying: Schumacher fastest but Webber inherits pole

 26 May, 2012

-May 26 (Apex) Michael Schumacher will be especially regretting his moment of madness in the Spanish Grand Prix which resulted in a five place penalty for Monaco, because in qualifying around the streets of Monte Carlo the 43 year old powered around fastest of all for the first time since his comeback in 2010.
+May 26 (GP247) Michael Schumacher will be especially regretting his moment of madness in the Spanish Grand Prix which resulted in a five place penalty for Monaco, because in qualifying around the streets of Monte Carlo the 43 year old powered around fastest of all for the first time since his comeback in 2010.

 Schumacher’s name was not among those mentioned as pre-qualifying favourites, but when the pressure was on the five time Monaco winner scorched around in 1 minute 14.301 seconds to deliver his best qualifying lap in two and a half years, outshining his younger Mercedes teammate who looked a good bet for top spot before the session started.